hakanozbay/hakanozbay.github.io/_posts/2017-02-25-spring-clean-integration-test.md

 ---
 layout: post
 title:  "Spring: Running clean integration tests"
-date:   2017-02-20 20:33:00
+date:   2017-02-25 19:28:37
-published: false
 ---

 Any test class that requires a Spring context configuration file or class to be loaded in, is defined as an *integration test* in my opinion, not a *unit test*.
 The requirement/reliance/dependency on an external resource as a criteria for successful execution of a test qualifies it to be an integration test.
 The external resource in question maybe infrastructure (database, message bus, server) or even 3rd party libraries like [IoC][] containers that are initialized and terminated within runtime.
 These external resources outside of the test code would need to work in harmony to ensure a successful result of your test code.

 Integration tests should always require the external resources to be in the same initial state for each test execution.
 This allows for tests to run in isolation under identical conditions without afffecting the outcome of other tests.
 For example when a test requires interaction with a database where it writes data, it should rollback any changes it performs in the database after its execution before the next test is executed.
 The next test may also need to utilize the database and any changes in the database from the previous test are a change in state that can result in future tests failing due to a false negative scenario, where the changed state impacts the outcome of the test.

 If this is the case with an external resource like a database, then it should also be true of all external resources, which includes Spring context configuration.
-Some Spring contexts configure elements which modify state.
+Some Spring contexts configure elements which can modify state.
+Examples of this are modifying bean properties; temporal aspects such as repetition frequency or interval expiration for invocation of a method due to thresholds being met; Changes in the metadata of a Spring Integration message channel (sequence number header value for instance).

 Test classes denote Spring usage with the following annotations above the class declaration: